thepassle/analyzer2/README.md

 A plugin is a function that returns an object.
 There are several hooks you can opt in to:

-- **collectPhase**: Runs for each module, and gives access to the current Module's moduleDoc, and gives access to the AST nodes of your source code.
+- **collectPhase**: First passthrough through the AST of all modules in a project, before continuing to the `analyzePhase`.
+Runs for each module, and gives access to a Context object that you can use for sharing data between phases, and gives access to the AST nodes of your source code.
 This is useful for collecting information you may need access to in a later phase.
 - **analyzePhase**: Runs for each module, and gives access to the current Module's moduleDoc, and gives access to the AST nodes of your source code.
 This is generally used for AST stuff.
 - **moduleLinkPhase**: Runs after a module is done analyzing, all information about your module should now be available.
 You can use this hook to stitch pieces of information together.
 - **packageLinkPhase**: Runs after all modules are done analyzing, and after post-processing.
 All information should now be available and linked together.